bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 #### Context

 Our team of iOS and android developers previously managed three separate repositories: android, iOS, and KMP (Kotlin Multiplatform).
-At a high level, the KMP code streams view state objects representing the view tree of the screen that platforms (android and iOS) render by mapping them to our in-house design library tokens (implemented with love using Compose and SwiftUI).
+At a high level, the KMP code streams view state objects representing the view tree of the screen that platforms render by mapping them to our in-house design library tokens (implemented with love using Compose and SwiftUI).
 Some pain points with this multi-repo setup were:

 ### Toil